coden0rth/.NET-SLBot/README.md

    ```

 2. Install dependencies:
-   - Use your favorite NuGet package manager to install the `LibreMetaverse` library.
+   - Use your favorite NuGet package manager to install the `OpenMetaverse` library.

 3. Build the project using Visual Studio or the .NET CLI:
    ```bash